 Once you have a list of areas where CX can make an impact, you should be prepared to shout from the rooftops!
 You are competing with other groups for budget and resources, so don’t be shy.

 We recommend crafting a value statement to keep your story crisp and memorable:

 Our final bit of advice: Repetition is your friend.
 The Marketing Rule Of Seven says that a customer needs to see an ad an average of seven times before they remember it.
 Although we don’t have so handy a number for getting stakeholders to remember that a high-quality, on-brand CX is indispensable, finding new ways to bring attention to CX will help you tremendously.
 Keep making contributions and reminding people about the power of those contributions.

-For more methods for winning stakeholder support, sign up for our complimentary webinar, Get Stakeholders Excited About CX.
-Register now to save your spot for Tuesday, July 19, 2022 at 2 p.m.
-ET/11 a.m.
-PT.
-You can ask us questions in the live Q&A after the presentation, and if you’re a Forrester client, schedule an inquiry or guidance session with Judy Weader, Maxie Schmidt, or me.
+For more methods for winning stakeholder support, watch the reply of our complimentary webinar, Get Stakeholders Excited About CX.
+If you’re a Forrester client, schedule an inquiry or guidance session with Judy Weader, Maxie Schmidt, or me.